 5- 7 Curry Leaves

 Clean the brinjals, dry them and slit them in horizontally and vertically until you just reach the stalk.
-Do not remove the stalk and place them on a microwave safe plate greased with oil.

 When the brinjals are cooled, stuff the powder inside the brinjals, and keep them closed again as if they were whole.
 Since they are sprayed with oil, the stuffing will stick to the sides of the brinjals.